ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 * Mbed OS now includes the bootloader that manages update verification and installation.
 * Mbed CLI and the Mbed Online Compiler now support update actions, by wrapping around the Update Service and the Manifest Tool.<!--All of these will need links.
 Later.-->

+### Updatable binaries

+Mbed OS and any application running on top of it can be updated only if the binary installed on the device has:

+1. A bootloader, as [reviewed below](#the-mbed-os-bootloader).
+The bootloader can load a new version of the firmware, or roll back to an old version if the new version is unstable.
+1. Mbed OS with the Device Management Client (which includes the Update client).
+The clients allow your device to communicate with the Device Management Update service, receive update manifests and firmware, and verify the binary's validity.
+They are [reviewed in details in our Pelion Device Management documentation](https://cloud.mbed.com/docs/current/updating-firmware/index.html).

-<span class="tips">Since some embedded devices don't require remote update capabilities, Mbed OS does not include the Device Management Client by default.
-You will need to explicitly import the client to your application; this then includes the Update client, which manages firmware updates on the device.</span>
+    Note: since some embedded devices don't require remote update capabilities, Mbed OS does not include the Device Management Client by default; you will need to explicitly import the client to your application.

+1. Permission to access your Device Management account, as well as keys and certificates used to verify the firmware's source and validity.

 ### The Mbed OS bootloader

 A bootloader is an intermediate stage during system startup responsible for selecting and forwarding control to the next stage in the boot sequence based on validation.
 Optionally, a bootloader can also install an alternate version of the next stage upon request (firmware update, for example) or when detecting a persistent failure in the next stage.

+#### Boot sequences and fault tolerance

 A boot sequence can have several stages of bootloaders, leading to an application.
 The different stages (including the application) may need to evolve over time, to add features or bug-fixes.
 Upgrades are possible for boot sequences with two or more stages: any active stage can replace the next stage in the sequence; when the system restarts, behaviour changes.
 Typically, however, the very first stage isn't replaced; because it takes control on startup, a faulty upgrade of this stage can make recovery impossible.